 8. Efficiency: The concepts of OOP provides better efficiency and easy development process.

-Applications of OOP in Java
+Application of OOPs concepts in Java

 a.
 Real-time systems